salmany/Sorting-Algorithms/README.md

-# simple_sort
+# Sorting Algorithms
-A simple list sort algorithm.
+A set of common sorting algorithms recreated by me.